-The Quality Assurance Division of each examination department, established at the beginning of 2015, is responsible for monitoring and managing the process quality to continuously improve the quality of examination together with other quality management officers in the department, and is also responsible for guiding quality assurance and training of other departments in the same technical field.
-Automation Department and Documentation Department provide the indispensable sources for the search and examination work, such as equipment, facilities and databases etc. The Personnel & Education Department provides training for the PCT examiners.
+The Quality Assurance Division of each examination department, established at the beginning of 2015, is responsible for monitoring and managing the process quality to continuously improve the quality of examination together with other quality management officers in the department, and is also responsible for providing quality assurance, examination guidance and training for Patent Examination Cooperation Centers (PECC) in the same technical field.
+Automation Department and Documentation Department provide the indispensable sources for the search and examination work, such as equipment, facilities and databases etc. The Personnel &

+Education Department provides training for the PCT examiners.
 All these departments work together to ensure effectiveness of the QMS.